-Hing or Heeng is the Hindi word for Asafetida, which has also been known as devil's dung and stinking gum.
-(It is also known as asant, food of the gods, jowani badian, hengu, ingu, kayam, and ting.
+Hing or heeng is the Hindi word for asafetida (sometimes spelled asafoetida).
+It's also been known as the devil's dung and stinking gum, as well as asant, food of the gods, jowani badian, hengu, ingu, kayam, and ting.

-It comes from giant fennel plant sap, essentially.
-Hing has a distinctive, sharp, pungent smell when is raw but is extremely fragrant when added to hot oil or the clarified butter ghee to temper a dish or into a dish.
+When raw, hing has a distinctive, sharp, pungent smell that's often likened to boiled eggs or a mix of onions and sulfer.
+It becomes extremely fragrant when added to hot oil or the clarified butter ghee to temper a dish.
+It's also common to simply add a pinch directly to a dish.
 Some say that when cooked it has the scent of leeks.
-Hing is also used as an agent in pickling.

-When paired with turmeric, it is commonly found in lentil curries like dal, along with other vegetable dishes.
+When paired with turmeric, hing is commonly found in lentil curries like dal, along with other vegetable dishes.
 Hing can be used to balance out foods that are too sour, sweet, salty, or spicy.
-It is not supposed to be eaten with onion and garlic according to yogic standards, which say they create lethargy.
+It's also used as an agent in pickling.

-In Indian cooking, it is used largely for its digestive properties.
-It is added to foods that are thought to be gaseous or gas-producing in nature, to make them easier to digest...foods such as curries and beans.
-Hing or Heeng can be bought at any Indian food store, in the form of small lumps or as a powder.
+In Indian cooking, hing is used largely for its digestive properties.
+It's added to foods such as curries and beans that are thought to be gaseous or gas-producing in nature to make them easier to digest.
+According to yogic standards, it is not supposed to be eaten with onion and garlic, which they say can lead to lethargy.

 A little is all you need, though, as Hing is a very potent spice.
 Typically, just a pinch will have a big impact on an entire dish.
 It should also be added during cooking to reduce its bitterness; don't sprinkle it on top of the finished food.